 How has your teaching experience helped you to branch out into authoring children’s books and blogging?

 I wrote the Ghost Mystery Series as a direct response to what my students need.
 My students were having a hard time finding books that were both interesting and comprehensible.
 My English Language Learners would often pick out the Goosebumps books at the library but then never read them because they are difficult and really not very good.
 There were never many scary stories for them to read and they would often request that I tell them scary stories—even the ‘cool’ 8th graders.
 I wrote the Ghost Mystery books using simple language that even low-level students can enjoy.

-Expand on your experience as a bilingual early childhood education teacher.
 Has having bilingual training allowed you to expand on your career?

 Having bilingual training has been essential to expanding my career.
 My understanding of second language acquisition and vocabulary development has allowed me to give my students an excellent education.
 I know I am providing my students with the best instruction for their language needs.

 What are some of the biggest challenges facing the field of early childhood education today?
-And education in general?

 Good teachers are leaving the profession.